lijumjose/VIPMP/src/pages/docs/recommendations/index.md

 ### Scenario

-- Customer is in the AD-30 interval (renewal period)
+- Customer is in the AD-30 interval
 - Partner is ready to quote the reseller or customer and wants to explore recommended additional products.
 - Autorenewal is enabled.